-Our share capital may be increased by a maximum aggregate amount of CHF 2,000,000 through the issuance of not more than 5,000,000 common shares, which would have to be fully paid-in, with a nominal value of CHF 0.40 each, by the exercise of option and conversion rights granted in connection with warrants and convertible bonds of the Company or one of our subsidiaries.
-Shareholders will not have pre-emptive rights in such circumstances.
-The holders of convertible bonds are entitled to the new shares upon the occurrence of the applicable conversion feature.
+"The Corporation's share capital shall be increased by a maximum aggregate amount of CHF 6,260,000.00 through the issuance of not more than 15,650,000 registered shares, which will have to be fully paid-in, with a nominal value of CHF 0.40 each, by the exercise of option and conversion rights which are granted in connection with bonds, similar obligations, loans or other financial market instruments or contractual obligations of the Corporation or one of its Group companies, and/or by the exercise of option rights issued by the Corporation or one of its Group companies ("Financial Instruments").
+The pre-emptive rights of shareholders are excluded.
+The holders of Financial Instruments are entitled to the new shares.
+The conditions of the Financial Instruments shall be determined by the Board of Directors.

-When issuing convertible bonds, the board of directors is authorized to withdraw or to limit the advance subscription right of shareholders to subscribe to the convertible bond issuance:
+When issuing Financial Instruments the Board of Directors is authorized to limit or exclude the advance subscription rights of shareholders:

-- · for the purpose of financing or refinancing the acquisition of enterprises, divisions thereof, or of participations or of newly planned investments of the Company; or - · if the issuance occurs in domestic or international capital markets including private placements.
+- a) for the purpose of financing or refinancing the acquisition of enterprises, divisions thereof, or of participations, products, intellectual property rights, licenses, cooperations or of newly planned investments of the Corporation; - b) if the issue occurs on domestic or international capital markets including private placements; or - c) for purposes of an underwriting of the Financial Instruments by a banking institution or a consortium of banks with subsequent offering to the public.

-To the extent that the advance subscription rights are withdrawn i) the convertible bonds are to be issued at market conditions; ii) the term to exercise the option or conversion rights may not exceed seven years as of the date of the convertible bond issue; and iii) the exercise price for the new shares must be determined based on the market conditions at the time of the convertible bond issuance.
+To the extent that the advance subscription rights are excluded, i) the Financial Instruments are to be placed at market conditions; ii) the exercise period, the conversion period or the exchange period of the Financial Instruments may not exceed 10 years as of the date of the issue; and iii) the conversion price, the exchange price or other exercise price of the Financial Instruments must be determined by reference to the market price."